 Cracking your knuckles is kind of a mysterious event, and there are many things about it that aren’t fully understood.
 We know that the joints in your knuckles, known as diarthrodial joints, are made up of two bones with a piece of cartilage in between them, which is bound tightly in place by ligaments.
 The cartilage is bathed in fluid, and there are gases dissolved in the fluid.

 When you physically manipulate your knuckles, you stretch them out, resulting in an increase in volume and a drop in pressure, which causes gases to come out of solution.
 We think that the cause of the sound–or the cause of part of the sound, since it’s composed of multiple parts–is this action of gases coming out of solution.
+This has been observed in a number of studies, including a recent detailed analysis by the University of California Davis, which used ultrasound to look at hundreds of people cracking their knuckles and repeatedly saw the same pattern to find that the sound of knuckle cracking is caused by the formation of the bubble, not the popping of it.

 What Causes Cracking in Your Jaw